 The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost or income for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 24, will impact the carrying amount of the pension liability.
-Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2021.
+Any changes in these assumptions, which are disclosed in note 25, will impact the carrying amount of the pension liability.
+Furthermore a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2019 has been used by the actuary in valuing the pensions liability at 31 August 2022.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

-The value of the Land and Buildings donated by the Local Authority on the Start-up of the new academies, Ropemakers and Roundwood, have been included at a best estimate of fair value with reference to information provided by the Local Authority based on fair value and construction costs at transfer.
+The value of the Land and Buildings donated by the Local Authority for joining academies, have been included at a best estimate of fair value with reference to information provided by the Local Authority based on fair value at transfer.